市中心 | டௌன்டவுன்

 Downtown MRT Station (DT17) is an underground station along the Downtown Line (DTL) Stage 1, located in the Downtown Core (Central subzone).
 It is built underneath Central Boulevard, near Marina View and Straits View.

 Located in the vicinity of high-rise office buildings and residential apartments, Downtown station serves the the new and developing Downtown commercial district, as well as the Marina Reservoir area.
-It also serves the subterranean Marina Bay Link Mall (Exit B), which extends further via an underground pedestrian mall network and eventually connects to Raffles Place station.
+It also serves the subterranean Marina Bay Link Mall, which extends further via an underground pedestrian mall network and eventually connects to Raffles Place MRT station.

 First / Last Train Timings